Micron Technology: Since 2000

 In 2013, the Avezzano chip fab was sold to LFoundry.

-In the 2012–2014 period, Micron again went through an acquisition-layoff cycle, becoming the majority shareholder of Inotera Memories, purchasing Elpida Memory for $2 billion and the remaining shares in Rexchip, a PC memory chip manufacturing venture between Powerchip and Elpida Memory for $334 million, while announcing plans to lay off approximately 3,000 workers.
+In the 2012 to 2014 period, Micron again went through an acquisition-layoff cycle, becoming the majority shareholder of Inotera Memories, purchasing Elpida Memory for $2 billion and the remaining shares in Rexchip, a PC memory chip manufacturing venture between Powerchip and Elpida Memory for $334 million, while announcing plans to lay off approximately 3,000 workers.
 Through the Elpida acquisition, Micron became a major supplier to Apple Inc. for the iPhone and iPad.

-In December 2016, Micron finished acquiring the remaining 67% of Inotera, making it a 100% subsidiary of Micron.
+In December 2016 Micron finished acquiring the remaining 67 percent of Inotera, making it a 100 percent subsidiary of Micron.

-In April 2017, Micron announced Sanjay Mehrotra as the new President and CEO to replace Mark Durcan.

-In June 2017, Micron announced it was discontinuing the Lexar retail removable media storage business and putting some or all it up for sale.
+In April 2017, Micron announced Sanjay Mehrotra as the new president and CEO to replace Mark Durcan.
+In June 2017 Micron announced it was discontinuing the Lexar retail removable media storage business and putting some or all it up for sale.
 In August of that year the Lexar brand was acquired by Longsys, a flash memory company based in Shenzhen, China.

-On December 5, 2017, Micron sued rivals United Microelectronics Corporation and Fujian Jinhua Integrated Circuit Co.
-(JHICC) in the United States District Court for the Northern District of California, alleging infringement on its DRAM patents and intellectual property rights.

-Micron owns the intellectual property from Qimonda, a defunct DRAM manufacturer.

 In May 2018, Micron Technology and Intel launched QLC NAND memory to increase storage density.
 The company ranked 150th on the Fortune 500 list of largest United States corporations by revenue.

 In February 2019, the first microSD card with a storage capacity of 1 terabyte (TB) was announced by Micron.

-As of March 2020, 3.84TB Micron 5210 Ion is the cheapest large-capacity SSD in the world.

-In September 2020, the company introduced the world's fastest discrete graphics memory solution.
-Working with computing technology leader NVIDIA, Micron debuted GDDR6X in the new NVIDIA® GeForce RTX™ 3090 and GeForce RTX 3080 graphics processing units (GPUs).

-In November 2020, the company unveiled a new 176-layer 3D NAND chip.
+As of March 2020 3.84TB Micron 5210 Ion is the cheapest large-capacity SSD in the world.
+In September 2020 the company introduced the world's fastest discrete graphics memory solution.
+Working with computing technology leader Nvidia, Micron debuted GDDR6X in the Nvidia GeForce RTX 3090 and GeForce RTX 3080 graphics processing units (GPUs).
+In November 2020, the company unveiled a new 176-layer 3D NAND module.
 It offers improved read and write latency and is slated to be used in the production of a new generation of solid-state drives.

-On October 22, 2021, Micron closed the sale of IM Flash's Lehi, Utah fab to Texas Instruments for a sale price of US$900 million.

-With the passage of the CHIPS Act, Micron announced its pledge to invest billions in new manufacturing within the US.
-In September 2022, Micron announced they would invest $15billion in a new facility in Boise, Idaho.
-In October 2022, Micron announced a $100billion expansion in Clay, New York.
+On 22 October 2021, Micron closed the sale of IM Flash's Lehi, Utah fab to Texas Instruments for a sale price of US$900 million.
+With the passage of the CHIPS and Science Act, Micron announced its pledge to invest billions in new manufacturing within the US.
+In September 2022, Micron announced they would invest $15 billion in a new facility in Boise, Idaho.
+In October 2022 Micron announced a $100 billion expansion in Clay, New York.

-Carbon footprint

-Micron Technology reported total CO2 emissions (direct and indirect) for the twelve months ending 31 December 2020 at 7,141 Kt (+444/+6.6% year-on-year).
+Micron Technology owed Netlist $445 million in damages for infringing Netlist's patents related to memory-module technology for high-performance computing.
+The jury found that Micron's semiconductor-memory products violated two of Netlist's patents willfully, potentially allowing the judge to triple the damages.
+Netlist had sued Micron in 2022, accusing three of its memory-module lines of patent infringement, which Micron denied, also arguing the patents' invalidity.
+The U.S. Patent and Trademark Office invalidated one patent in April 2024.